-Generator - Data Release Matrix M14D - Attachment J (Transmission Owner) requests the following data from PJM for the following unit(s) of (Generation Owner).
-An "X" marked in (the Real Time MW, Real Time MVAR, Unit Status, Reactive Capability or Scheduled Outage Data column) indicates that the Transmission Owner requests such data for reliability purposes.
-Specific unit parameters being requested for restoration planning purposes should be listed in the Parameter Data column. $\hfill\Box$ Check this box the unit is identified in a Transmission Owner's restoration plan Generator Unit Name Real Time MW Real Time MVAR Unit Status Reactive Capability Scheduled Outage Data Parameter Data
+Generator - Data Release Matrix M14D - Attachment J (Transmission Owner) requests the following data from PJM for the t from PJM for the following unit(s) of(Generation Owner). • An "X" marked in (the Real Time MW, Real Time MVAR, Unit Status, Reactive Capability or Scheduled Outage Data column) indicates that the Transmission Owner requests such data for reliability purposes.
+Specific unit parameters being requested for restoration planning purposes should be listed in the Parameter Data column. □ Check this box the unit is identified in a Transmission Owner's restoration plan Generator Real Real Unit Reactive Scheduled Parameter Unit Name Time MW Time MVAR Status Capability Outage Data Data